fmarino-412/ServerlessFlowBench/readme.md

 **ServerlessFlowBench** is a framework that allows users to:

 * deploy **serverless functions** to Amazon Web Services, Google Cloud Platform and OpenWhisk (already defined functions are available),
-* deploy **serverless function compositions** to Amazon Web Services, Google Cloud Platform and OpenWhisk (as before, already defined compositions are available) and
+* deploy **serverless function compositions** to Amazon Web Services, Google Cloud Platform and OpenWhisk (as before, already defined compositions are available),
 * perform HTTP **benchmarks** on deployed functions and compositions.

 ---